jkassemi/stubby/README.md

 ## Local Agent

+                > $ sudo stubby local development
+                > Installing facebook stub...
+                > Installing github stub...
+                > CTRL-C to exit Stubby

+The 'development' and 'staging' modes for this project both require facebook in test mode and github in test mode.
+Our project lives at http://example.com in production - but we develop on localhost:3000.
+Don't worry, stubby!

+Stubby is running a DNS and HTTP server on your local system that will appropriately send facebook and github api requests to a local stub, and will forward all requests to http(s)://example.com to http://localhost:3000 - perfect for app development.

+Just hit CTRL-C to revert your system to normal.

 The local agent uses the Stubfile.json file in the working directory, installing and loading all defined stubs.
 Use the Stubfile.json file to declare your environments and their dependencies: